Matt Drews

-Matthew Ross Drews (born August 29, 1974) is a former minor league baseball pitcher.
+Matthew Ross Drews (born August 29, 1974) is an American former minor league baseball pitcher.

 Career

 Drews played high school baseball at Sarasota High School, where he had a 10-2 win–loss record with a 1.27 earned run average (ERA) his senior high year, with 125 strikeouts in 88 innings pitched.
 He signed a letter of intent with the University of Texas at Austin.

 Drews was considered by Baseball America to be the top high school pitcher available in the 1993 Major League Baseball Draft.
 The Yankees selected Drews in the first round, thirteenth overall.
 He signed late, for a $620,000 bonus, and did not play for the Yankees system that year.

 Assigned to the Oneonta Yankees in 1994, Drews went 7-6 with a 2.10 ERA, walked 19 and struck out 69 in 90 frames.
 Drews led the New York–Penn League in ERA and was selected as the 2nd-best prospect in the league by managers.
 With the Tampa Yankees in 1995, Drews won 15 of 22 decisions and posted a 2.27 ERA.
 He led the league in wins, innings (182) and starts (28), was second in strikeouts (140) and third in ERA.
 Managers again picked him as the #2 prospect (behind Scott Rolen).
 He made the Florida State League All-Star team as one of the top two right-handed pitchers; Shane Bowers was the other.